A woman, an explanation, and a farewell.

 I’m hard wired to think very little of myself.
 This is the kindest way I can put it, and I’m not fishing for compliments.
 They don’t work.
 It’s an official disorder under the OCD umbrella, so the internal messaging is particularly insidious.
 It only shuts up when I am up here, as it happens, but then it comes rushing back with a vengeance and makes me regret everything I said, what I wore, how I looked.
 I won’t be able to fall asleep tonight with all that in my head.
 I can’t make you understand, but I can tell you it’s gotten worse and worse over time.
 It’s practically cellular, and it affects every part of my life.
 And you can tell.
 You may not know exactly what’s wrong, but anyone armed with even two facts about my life can tell that something is off.

 By the way, if you’re over 40 and still telling yourself that you have foibles or weird habits or idiosyncrasies, I have to tell you what you have are conditions and syndromes and disorders.
 It’s a painful realization, but sometimes a relief, and the sooner you figure this stuff out, the clearer you can be about the paths that are actually open to you.
-I came to LA doomed from the start.
+I came to LA doomed.
 I pre-failed at this, but I was 32.
 I still thought it was about circumstances and opportunities.
 I wondered a lot about what was wrong with me, but I wasn’t diagnosed till ten or so years ago, and the nature of this particular disorder makes it almost impossible to be compassionate with yourself.
-Also to audition, to date anyone or to find a new job.
+Also to audition, to date anyone, or to find a new job.
 You can’t sell a product you don’t believe in.

 So I never had a chance in LA.
 What I wanted was to be seen and heard, but that’s a tough ask when you also don’t want anyone to look at you.
 We all want validation, but I require it since I can’t trust what’s going on in my head.
 But what’s going on in my head makes it impossible for me to even get headshots taken or submit to agents.